Ksenia Pokrovsky: Ksenia Pokrovsky the teacher

 Her pedagogical talents and scholarship cemented a network of like-minded individuals into a clandestine movement that brought about the revival of tradition iconography in Russia in the late 1980s.
 "I met Xenia Pokrovsky in the eighties," says art historian Irina Yazykova.
 "Already she had gathered many students around her.
 She was a great teacher who trained so many painters.
 She was a mother of many children, but her house was never closed.
 And no matter when you came, the house was always full of people."
 A circle of artists interested in becoming icon painters and iconologists formed around Pokrovsky.
 It was called the Izograph Society of Russian Iconographers.
 Members included Anatoliy Volgin, Alexander Sokolov, A. Lavdansky, A. Vronsky, Alexander Chashkin, Anton Yarzhombeck; the jeweler Mark Lozinsky and iconologist Irina Yazykova.
-Ksenia was a close friend of many other working icon painters and counted Archimandrite Xenon as one of her friends.
+Ksenia was a close friend of many other working icon painters and counted Archimandrite Zinon as one of her friends.